MikeChan-HK/Gemini-agent-example/README.md

 This repository demonstrates how to use Google's **Gemini** AI model in an application.
 Gemini is a powerful language model that excels in various tasks, including text generation, chatbots, and more. most importantly.... it's free!!!!

+# I need your help

+If you like this demo, can you please give me a star on GitHub plz 😬

+I need something to write on my students profile.... to make easier for me to apply for college.....

+Thank you, guys!

 ## Getting Started

 1. **Clone the Repository:**